pydio/pydio-doc-developer-guide/0_introduction/3_examples/3_cells-client.md

 CellsClient (a.k.a `cec`) is a dedicated tool that packages authentication and files operations into an easy-to-use binary.

-Binaries can be downloaded for here:
+Latest binaries can be downloaded from here:

 - [Cec Linux amd64](https://download.pydio.com/latest/cells-client/release/{latest}/linux-amd64/cec)
 - [Cec MacOSX](https://download.pydio.com/latest/cells-client/release/{latest}/darwin-amd64/cec)